 Madeline Zavodny is a Professor of Economics at the University of North Florida.
 She holds a BA in Economics from Claremont McKenna College and a PhD in Economics from the Massachusetts Institute of Technology.
 Before joining UNF, she taught at Agnes Scott College and Occidental College and was an economist with the Federal Reserve System.
 Zavodny is a research fellow at IZA.

-Catalina Amuedo-Dorantes, Professor of Economics, San Diego State University
+Catalina Amuedo-Dorantes, Professor of Economics, University of California, Merced

 Benjamin Elsner, Assistant Professor of Economics, University College Dublin